 This sample explains how build a blend surface between two surface edges.
 You can change the influence of each edge interactively.

 This sample explains how to use Block and BlockReference to draw a 3D building model.
 It also demonstrates how to use the Attribute entity.

-This sample explains how to copy and paste entities between two independent ViewportLayout controls and how to keep their views in sync.
-In WinForms, it also contains the logic for resizeable SplitContainer implementation.
+This sample explains how to copy and paste entities (and labels) between two independent Design controls and how to keep their views in sync.
+It also contains resizeable split container implementation.

 This sample explains how to add custom data to an entity and how to retrieve it at runtime.
 This can be easily accomplished using the Entity.EntityData property.